laataiasu/laataiasu.github.io/content/post/2023-05-19-sympathy for-the-devil/index.md

 Every advantage should be appreciated.
 When does gratitude become excessive?
 It is only those who envy that impose limits on gratitude.
 One form of gratitude is sharing fortune and abundance, being free from hunger, having positive relationships with family and friends, possessing material and physical advantages, embodying good morals and spirituality, showcasing talents and creations, and more.

 Those deemed greedy will never realize their own greed.
-Figures like Jeff Bezos, Elon Musk, Mark Zuckerberg, and Bill Gates, with their immense wealth, believe that paying taxes is sufficient contribution to society, allowing them to pursue other exciting ventures.
+Figures like [[Jeff Bezos]], [[Elon Musk]], [[Mark Zuckerberg]], and [[Bill Gates]], with their immense wealth, believe that paying taxes is sufficient contribution to society, allowing them to pursue other exciting ventures.

 On one hand, they may lack gratitude, but there is a belief that people do not need them (humility) because individuals can help themselves.
 Many envious people say, "They should invest in education, solve hunger issues, and so on."
 However, the problem is not that straightforward.